englishphilosophy/english-philosophical-texts/README.md

 ## Ambiguous Words

 Note that some words have a `` ` `` character at the end.
-This is to insure that they are mapped to the appropriate lemma.
-For example, the word "leaves" could be the third person present singular of the verb lemma "leave" or the plural of the noun lemma "leaf"; the former is written in these texts as `"leaves"`, while the latter is written as ``"leaves`"``.
+This is to ensure that they are mapped to the appropriate lemma.
+For example, the word "leaves" could be the third person present singular of the verb "leave" or the plural of the the noun "leaf"; the former is written in these texts as `"leaves"`, while the latter is written as ``"leaves`"``.

 No attempts are made to disambiguate words more generally.
 For example, the words "alarm" and "alarms" both map to the same lemma "alarm", even though both